jb3/jb3/README.md

 ## Hi there, I'm Joe! 👋

-I'm Joe, a software engineer working primarily with Python, Rust and Elixir!
+I'm Joe, a Computer Science student working primarily with Python, Rust and Elixir!

 I spend most of my time working as an Owner at [Python Discord](https://pythondiscord.com/), focusing mainly on our infrastructure and technology.

-I'm studying Computer Science at A-Level in the UK and will be starting university next year.
+I'm starting Computer Science at University level this September!

 Check out some of my projects below and be sure to hit me up on Discord at `@joe#6000` or email `joe@jb3.dev`.